-1 minute INTRODUCTION FACILITATOR <image/> <image/> <image/> <image/> <image/> <image/> Say: Prior to attending this training, and as part of the requirement to be a camp staff member, you took youth protection training.
+1 minute INTRODUCTION FACILITATOR Say: Prior to attending this training, and as part of the requirement to be a camp Youth Safety Culture staff member, you took youth protection training.
 NYLT staff should also have current Youth Protection training.
-Scouting's youth protection training outlines many of the prevention strategies Scouting employs to help protect the youth in our Scouting programs.
+Scouting's youth protection training outlines Be willing to tell adults what you see and hear many of the prevention strategies Scouting employs to help protect the youth in our Scouting programs.
 During this session, we will review these prevention strategies and discuss how they apply to preventing youth-on-youth abuse specifically.
 Each of us has a role in preventing youth on youth abuse and problematic behavior!
 Say: Here are a few initial ideas of how we do this at camp Expect youth to watch out for other youth All of us must be willing to tell adults what they see and hear Using and modeling Scouting's Barriers to Abuse to help prevent abuse and problematic behavior